DjangoForAll/Django-Course/Level_1/Content/2_Introduction_to_version_control_systems_pt1/Content.md

 3. **Repository**
    This is where your actual work and its history lies. you can sync repositories to other computers and expect the same copies to be present.

-To get a better view lets explain this concept with a example.
+// Might Exclude this example
+If you are still confused, here is a quick comparison with git and a real life scenario.
-You wanted to purchase some groceries for your home ( working directory ) so you go to the supermarket and add a couple of things to your shopping cart ( Staging Area ) and finally when you are done you purchase everything in your cart, and bring them back home ( Repository ). ( And the bill is the log ).
+You wanted to purchase some groceries for your home ( working directory ) so you go to the supermarket and add a couple of things to your shopping cart ( Staging Area ) and finally when you are done you purchase everything in your cart, and bring them back home ( Repository ).

 To view the current status of our git repository run the following command